jofaval/webscraping/README.md

 Always check the `domain.com/robots.txt` to check if the website allows and acknowledges the use of scrapers on their page.

 ## Usage
+### Disclaimer
+Websites that use, or are like React (Vue, Angular, etc.) and/or with any sort of lazy loading **won't** work properly, or at all.

+As with websites that use JS for something further than some really basic user interacion.

 ### Requirements
 - Python >= v3.6 Installed.
 - Decent Internet connection.